 Code integrity tools help identify errors and potential security vulnerabilities in the source code, while bug tracking and test management systems help track and manage any reported bugs or issues that need to be addressed during development.
 Using these types of tools helps teams quickly identify problems and find solutions, thereby leading to higher quality and more reliable end products.

 Examples of code integrity tools include static analysis tools such as SonarQube and Coverity, dynamic analysis tools such as ParasoftC++ Test, and compiler-based tools such as Microsoft Visual Studio.
-Examples of bug-tracking systems are JIRA and Bugzilla, while popular test management systems include TestRail and HP Quality Center.
+Examples of bug-tracking systems are JIRA and Bugzilla, while popular test management tools include TestRail and HP Quality Center.

 In addition to using these tools, software teams also need to use both manual and automated testing methods.
 Manual testing involves the actual execution of tests by a tester or team of testers while automated testing involves running tests through tools such as Selenium or Cucumber.

-Automated tests are more efficient in terms of resources and time but require deeper knowledge and expertise from the tester.
+Automated tests are more efficient in terms of resources and time but require deeper knowledge and expertise from the software tester.
 Manual tests can be used to supplement automated testing, ensuring that no critical elements remain untested.

 =>Related resources: Manual Testing Tools, Mobile Application Testing Tools.